ajreynol/logos/README.md

 specification, which depends on a complete definition of SMT-LIB semantics in Lean.
 See [Correctness](#correctness) below for what that proof establishes and what it still assumes.

-The proof rules used by Logos are flexible.
+Logos has a fully functional CPC parser, meaning that it accepts the same syntax for proofs as Ethos.
+However, Logos does not support arbitrary Eunoia signatures.
+Instead,
-The proof rules currently used by Logos are automatically generated from the current definition of the Cooperating Proof Calculus (CPC)
+the proof rules currently used by Logos are automatically generated from the current definition of the Cooperating Proof Calculus (CPC)
 (https://github.com/cvc5/cvc5/blob/main/proofs/eo/cpc/Cpc.eo).
 This compilation depends on plugins of the proof checker Ethos (https://github.com/cvc5/ethos), available on a development branch.
+The definition of Logos is intended to evolve and remain in sync with the definition of Cpc as further reasoning capabilities are added to cvc5.

 ## Building the Logos checker